Winstein--11

 - about how to interpret "blood" and "things offered to idols" compared to

-how they were understood in Jerusalem, the center of Jewish religion, at the
+the center of Jewish religion, at the

 time the Christians used those phrases in Jerusalem of Acts 15,